MicrosoftDocs/sql-docs/docs/database-engine/install-windows/upgrade-sql-server-using-the-installation-wizard-setup.md

 -   Run the appropriate Database Console Commands (DBCC) on databases to be upgraded to ensure that they are in a consistent state.

 -   Estimate the disk space that is required to upgrade SQL Server components, in addition to user databases.
-For disk space that is required by SQL Server components, see [Hardware and Software Requirements for Installing SQL Server 2016](../../sql-server/install/hardware-and-software-requirements-for-installing-sql-server.md).
+For disk space that is required by SQL Server components, see [Hardware and Software Requirements for Installing SQL Server](../../sql-server/install/hardware-and-software-requirements-for-installing-sql-server.md).

 -   Ensure that existing SQL Server system databases - master, model, msdb, and tempdb - are configured to autogrow, and ensure that they have sufficient hard disk space.